selwynpolit/d9book/book/hooks.md

 In some cases, instead of calling the base theme hook implementation (either the default provided by the module that defined the hook, or the override provided by the theme), the theme system will instead look for \"suggestions\" of other hook names to look for.
 Suggestions can be specified in several ways:

-- In a render array, the \'#theme\' property (which gives the name of the hook to use) can be an array of theme hook names instead of a single hook name.
+- In a render array, the `'#theme'` property (which gives the name of the hook to use) can be an array of theme hook names instead of a single hook name.
 In this case, the render system will look first for the highest-priority hook name, and if no implementation is found, look for the second, and so on.
 Note that the highest-priority suggestion is at the end of the array.

-- In a render array, the \'#theme\' property can be set to the name of a hook with a \'\_\_SUGGESTION\' suffix.
-For example, in search results theming, the hook \'item_list\_\_search_results\' is given.
-In this case, the render system will look for theme templates called [item-list\--search-results.html.twig](https://api.drupal.org/api/drupal/10/search/item-list--search-results.html.twig), which would only be used for rendering item lists containing search results, and if this template is not found, it will fall back to using the base [item-list.html.twig](https://api.drupal.org/api/drupal/10/search/item-list.html.twig) template.
+- In a render array, the `'#theme'` property can be set to the name of a hook with a `'__SUGGESTION'` suffix.
+For example, in search results theming, the hook `'item_list__search_results'` is given.
+In this case, the render system will look for theme templates called [item-list--search-results.html.twig](https://api.drupal.org/api/drupal/10/search/item-list--search-results.html.twig), which would only be used for rendering item lists containing search results, and if this template is not found, it will fall back to using the base [item-list.html.twig](https://api.drupal.org/api/drupal/10/search/item-list.html.twig) template.
 This type of suggestion can also be combined with providing an array of theme hook names as described above.

 - A module can implement [hook_theme_suggestions_HOOK()](https://api.drupal.org/api/drupal/core%21lib%21Drupal%21Core%21Render%21theme.api.php/function/hook_theme_suggestions_HOOK/10).
 This allows the module that defines the theme template to dynamically return an array containing specific theme hook names (presumably with `__` suffixes as defined above) to use as suggestions.
 For example, the Search module does this in [search_theme_suggestions_search_result()](https://api.drupal.org/api/drupal/core%21modules%21search%21search.module/function/search_theme_suggestions_search_result/10) to suggest `search_result__PLUGIN` as the theme hook for search result items, where PLUGIN is the machine name of the particular search plugin type that was used for the search (such as node_search or user_search).